PieceOfPieLang/PieceOfPy/README.md

 # PieceOfPy
  PieceOfPie made in Python!
 # NOTICE!
- Currently there is no auto-compiling!
+ Currently there is no auto-compiling yet!
  Compile on your own!